 The leather that we have used to make the Return to Nature collection was submitted for testing to assess its biodegradability.
 The tests – BS EN ISO 20136:2020 Leather – Determination of the degradability by microorganisms and BS EN ISO 20200:2015 (modified) – were carried out by Eurofins BLC.
 One test found that our leather had relative biodegradability of 89.2% when compared with untreated collagen’s 100%.
 The other test showed that 100% of the sample disintegrated after 45 days in heated conditions.
-We are currently awaiting the results of Post ISO 20200 (Modified) Compost Analysis – EcoTox Analysis and Post ISO 20200 (Modified) Compost Analysis - Plant Response Testing to understand if the bags are also compostable, though our private testing suggests positive results.
+The results of Post ISO 20200 (Modified) Compost Analysis – EcoTox Analysis and Post ISO 20200 (Modified) Compost Analysis - Plant Response Testing to showed the bags are also compostable.

 The bags are made to last and would only biodegrade if you were to specifically compost them.

 This is a natural leather.
 And like a good pair of shoes, it needs to be polished and protected.
 We suggest using the specially developed Chambers Wax to keep it protected from rain spots and water marks, and to feed and enhance the leather.
 When you apply the wax the colour will darken for an hour or two and then as the wax is absorbed it will return to the original colour.
 But this bag will age naturally and become more beautiful with wear and use.